jaxsonpd/etc/C Style Guide.md

 /**
  * @brief Change the led state and get its previous state *
- * This funcion uses digitalWrite() to chnage an leds state
+ * This funcion uses digitalWrite() to chnage an leds state    // Optional
- * @param led the led to change the state of
+ * @param led the led to change the state of                   // Don't include if this is void
  * @param state the state to set the led to
  *
- * @return the previous state of the led
+ * @return the previous state of the led                       // Don't include if this is void *
- *
- * @see digitalWrite
+ * @see digitalWrite                                           // All below this is optional
  * @note this only works if an led is connected to the pin
  * @warning there must be a current limiting resistor in series with the led */